opendocsg/slw-judgments-backfill/2017_SGHC_234/report.md

 53     Equally noteworthy (as was pointed out by the first defendant) was the fact that the plaintiff’s claim based on the LOI was not framed in contract but in tort coupled with a claim for equitable relief.
 Why was that the case?
 The first defendant surmised it was a deliberate choice as, had the plaintiff relied on the LOI to frame its claim in breach of contract, it would have had great difficulty in overcoming clause 7 (at [23] which provided for the place of performance to be Zhuhai).

-54     The court granted the defendants’ applications as it was clear that based on the two-stage test propounded by the House of Lords in _Spiliada Maritime Corporation v Cansulex Ltd_ [1987] AC 460 (“ _Spiliada_ ”) (a case cited by all three parties and which was recently reaffirmed by our Court of Appeal in _Rappo Tania v Accent Delight International Ltd_ [2017] 2 SLR 265) (“ _Accent Delight_ ”) and the three-pronged approach laid out by our Court of Appeal in _JIO Minerals_ , the plaintiff’s claim should more appropriately be heard by the Chinese courts in Zhuhai.
+54     The court granted the defendants’ applications as it was clear that based on the two-stage test propounded by the House of Lords in _Spiliada Maritime Corporation v Cansulex Ltd_ [1987] AC 460 (“ _Spiliada_ ”) (a case cited by all three parties and which was recently reaffirmed by our Court of Appeal in _Rappo Tania v Accent Delight International Ltd_ <span class="citation">[2017] 2 SLR 265</span>) (“ _Accent Delight_ ”) and the three-pronged approach laid out by our Court of Appeal in _JIO Minerals_ , the plaintiff’s claim should more appropriately be heard by the Chinese courts in Zhuhai.

 55     The two-stage test in _Spiliada_ can succinctly be stated as follows: